torresszy/C_projects_samples/game_of_chance/README.txt

   make all - to do both
   make clean - remove generated files make gen_score - generate your score on the automated tests.

-src: a subdirectory for the C source files betting.c - the C file for this programming assignment.
-You will do most of your work in this file. student_test_betting.c - a C file that you can use to test your code by hand.
-Add calls
-    to your functions to the main function.
-Add test helper functions as needed. util.c - a C file that contains utility code for flipping coins, etc.

 include: a directory for the C header files betting.h - the include file game of chance simulation code